fredrikskatland/osint_comments/crawler/README.md

 # Activate the Poetry environment
 poetry shell

-# Run with default settings (crawl 3 pages)
+# Run with default settings (crawl current month)
 python -m crawler

-# Crawl more pages
+# Crawl articles from the last 3 months
-python -m crawler --pages 5
+python -m crawler --months-back 3

 # Limit the number of articles to process
-python -m crawler --max-articles 10
+python -m crawler --max-articles 50

 # Force recrawling of articles that have been crawled before
 python -m crawler --force-recrawl